openzipkin/brave/brave/README.md

-A normal instrumentation pattern is creating a span representing the server side of an RPC. `Extractor.extract` might return a complete trace context when applied to an incoming client request. `Tracer.joinSpan` attempts to continue the this trace, using the same span ID if supported, or creating a child span if not.
+A normal instrumentation pattern is creating a span representing the server side of an RPC. `Extractor.extract` might return a complete trace context when applied to an incoming client request. `Tracer.joinSpan` attempts to continue this trace, using the same span ID if supported, or creating a child span if not.
 When span ID is shared, data reported includes a flag saying so.

 Here's an example of B3 propagation: